Endometrial Receptivity Test

 Receptivity Test (ERA)?

-The endometrial receptivity test is a test by means of which the ideal moment to perform an embryo transfer is sought, which is known as the implantation window and is unique in each patient, facilitating the personalization of the embryo transfer in each case.
+The endometrial receptivity test is a test by means of which the ideal moment to perform an embryo transfer is sought, which is known as the implantation window.
+It is unique in each patient, facilitating the personalization of the embryo transfer in each case.
 This is of vital importance, since we know that 3 out of 10 patients have a displaced window of implantation.

 For whom is it?